seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="object-literals"></a>
 #### `Object Literals`

+Object-literals are convenient templates for initialzing plain-objects.
 Readonly object-literals are ideal as namespaces and are often preferable to classes.

 ```ts
 export default {